jamesqquick/vercel-ship-ppr-workshop/README.md

 }
 ```

 Then, update the `ProductList` component to handle both cases.
-You can use the `use` function to resolve the promise if it is one, or use the data directly if it is an array like so:
+You can use the `use` function to resolve the promise if it is one, or use the data directly if not:

 ```tsx
 const productsData = products instanceof Promise ? use(products) : products;